How a DWI Charge Proceeds in St. Louis County

 These courts usually meet anywhere from once a month to once a week, depending on how big their jurisdiction is and how many cases they handle on a regular basis.
 Some of the courts have relatively small dockets that are completed in an hour while others may have dockets lasting all night.

-If you wish to avoid a trial and work out a plea deal, then you can usually expect a period of probation of no more than two years along with a Suspended Imposition of Sentence.
+If you wish to avoid a trial and work out a plea deal, the typical outcome for a first missouri DWI that you can usually expect involves a period of probation of no more than two years along with a Suspended Imposition of Sentence.
 This could be unsupervised, called "Bench Probation", or supervised probation.
 Occasionally, courts will give you limited probation which involves supervised probation until you complete your conditions of probation and pay your fines and fees; after which, you will be placed on Bench Probation for the remainder of your term.

 Arrest by A St. Louis County Officer

-If you are pulled over and investigated by an officer with the St. Louis County Police Department, then your first or second DUI will be filed in one of the divisions of the St. Louis County Municipal Court.
-There are four such divisions: Central, North, South and West.
+If you are pulled over and investigated by an officer with the St. Louis County Police Department, then your first or second DWI will be filed in one of the divisions of the St. Louis County Municipal Court.
+There are three such divisions: Central, North, and South.
 Your ticket will identify in which division your case will be prosecuted, along with the location and phone number.
-As before, your ticket will also state the charge and its corresponding statute or ordinance, the name of the person to whom the ticket was issued and the name of the arresting officer.
+As before, your ticket will also state the charge and its corresponding statute or ordinance, your name and the name of the arresting officer.

 As with the courts of the individual municipalities other than St. Louis County, the judge is a full-time attorney.
 She is appointed by the St. Louis County Executive.
 However, the prosecution is handled by the St. Louis County Counselor's office.
 These individuals are full-time prosecutors.